piacent/client_ardusipm/README.md

 **N.B**.
 All the scripts are tested only on Linux OS  (Ubuntu 18) for now (although they seem to work also on other platforms).
-Currently, for testing, it will connect to the public mqtt broker *broker.hivemq.com.*
+Currently, for testing, they will connect to the public mqtt broker *broker.hivemq.com.*